gausie/playlist/README.md

 # Playlist

 A collaborative playlist manager for hackathons etc written in node.
+You can try out a demo [here](http://playlist.gaus.ie).

 ***